EssentialsX/Website/content/misc/support-us.md

 title: Support the EssentialsX project
 ---

+Want to support the EssentialsX project?
+There are several ways you can help us out:

 # Support EssentialsX on Patreon

 EssentialsX is developed for free in our spare time.
 If you'd like what you see, you can support us for as little as $1 per month on [Patreon](https://www.patreon.com/essentialsx) or [GitHub Sponsors](https://github.com/sponsors/EssentialsX/)!

 If you'd prefer, you can also make a one-off contribution to EssentialsX on [Ko-fi](https://ko-fi.com/essentialsx).
-Any support would be greatly appreciated, and would allow us to continue working on and supporting EssentialsX for free.
+Any support would be greatly appreciated (especially if your server is profitable!) and would allow us to continue working on and supporting EssentialsX for free.

 # Contribute on GitHub